yweweler/single-speaker-tts/README.md

 ## Dataset Preparation

-Datasets are loaded using datset loaders.
+Datasets are loaded using dataset loaders.
 Currently each dataset requires a custom dataset loader to be written.
 Depending on how the loader does its job. the datasets can be stored in nearly any form and file-format.
-If you want to use a custom dataset, you curretnly have to write a custom loading helper.
+If you want to use a custom dataset, you currently have to write a custom loading helper.
 A few custom loaders for datasets exist already.

 ```bash